 Well, after all the drama of getting to Rome, the rest of the trip was pretty fantastic.
-We spent our first full day there, Friday, actually traveling to another country before seeing any of Italy.
+We spent our first full day there actually traveling to another country before seeing any of Italy.

 What other country?
 The Vatican, of course!

-The museum mostly has a ton of artwork.
-And the building itself is a work of art.
-It was pretty much like walking through Versailles.
+The museum is full of artwork, and the building itself is a work of art.
+It gave me some Versailles vibes.

 After probably walking through rooms of that nature for about an hour, we hit the Raphael Rooms.
 Maybe you know his name from the Ninja Turtles.
-Maybe you know his name because, like me, you (weirdly) remember everything you learned from Humanities 101.
+Maybe you know his name because, like me, you (weirdly) remember everything you learned from Freshman Humanities.
 Either way, he was one of the most famous Renaissance painters.

 There are three rooms that are covered from floor to ceiling with his paintings.
 This was much cooler than seeing single paintings by famous artists hung separately in a normal art museum.
 Me and Olimpia were so blown away by his paintings!
 And this is after walking by thousands of paintings in the previous hour.
 Every character in the paintings seems ready to jump off the wall and start talking to you.